 In the world of blogging, royalty-free images (stock photos) are among the most commonly used types of images.
-Stock photos are so popular because they’re easy to access and don’t require much thought when it comes to crediting the author.
-There’s a whole wealth of websites that offer stock photos for free.
+Stock photos are so popular because they’re easy to access and don’t require much thought when it comes to crediting the photographer.
+A wealth of websites offer stock photos for free.

 Other Types of Images

 If you find an image, such as a graph, that you want to use in a blog post, always make sure the image is not copyrighted.
-If you see the words copyright (or a the letter C with a circle around it), all rights reserved, or fair use, you must receive permission in writing to use it in a blog.
+If you see the words “copyright” (or the letter C with a circle around it), “all rights reserved,” or “fair use,” you must receive written permission to use the photo in a blog.

 When in doubt, refer to the infographic below to determine whether you’re allowed to use a certain image.
-If you’re not sure and can’t ask the author, it’s best to err on the side of caution and look for other options or create your own original image.
+If you’re unsure and can’t ask the author, it’s best to err on the side of caution and look for other options or create your own original image.

 Best Practices for Using Social Media Images